 Compensation Committee approves adjustments to base salary for our senior executive officers and reports these adjustments to the Board of Directors.
 In addition, the Compensation Committee may adjust short-term and long-term incentive target compensation levels for the senior executive officers to better align compensation with our market-based pay philosophy.
 In its review, the Compensation Committee also takes into consideration whether any incentive compensation target or performance objective could lead to a decision by an executive to take an inappropriate level of risk for the Company.
-In establishing individual incentive targets and awards, the Compensation Committee considers the data provided by its consultant, the level and nature of the executive's responsibility, the executive's experience and the Compensation Committee's own qualitative assessment of the executive's performance.
-In making these determinations, the Compensation Committee also takes into account our Chief Executive Officer's performance evaluations of and recommendations regarding such executive officers.
+In establishing individual incentive targets and awards, the Compensation Committee considers the data provided by its consultant, the level and nature of the executive's responsibility, the executive's experience and the Compensation Committee also takes into account our Chief Executive Officer's performance evaluations of and recommendations regarding such executive officers.